This is an in-depth review of Ark Nova, one of the highest-rated board games from 2021. But can it also get on the list of all-time greats?

 But the real stars are the two plastic trays (just like in A Feast for Odin).
 Ark Nova comes with many pen tiles, coins, and other markers and the trays help keep the setup and teardown to a minimum.
 Frankly, I want these in every component-heavy game from now on.
 And I won’t take no for an answer!

-The rulebook does not provide a suggestion on how to organize your components in those trays, but with access to the internet, you can find solutions rapidly.
+While the rulebook does not provide a suggestion on how to organize your components in those trays, with access to the internet, you can find solutions rapidly.
 You can use my layout pictured below (which I stole from someone else anyway).
 Or play a game or two and decide on a layout that suits you the best.

 How many cards are in Ark Nova?

 Obviously, Ark Nova is built around cards.
 And there’s a large number of them, almost an absurd number – a total of 255 cards are in the game.
 11 Scoring cards, 12 Base Conservation cards, and 20 double-sided Action cards (5 per player) are there only as support.

 It’s all about that Zoo deck, though.
 212 cards in total: